Drone Laws in Italy

 • Once you pass your exam, you will receive your remote pilot certificate.
 Its validity will be five years.

-• You must have your Remote Pilot Certificate in your possession whenever you plan to perform drone operations in Italy and present it when asked by the authorities.
+• You must have your Remote Pilot Certificate when you plan to perform drone operations in Italy and present it when the authorities ask.

 Notes for recreational drone pilots flying for fun in Italy